 RECONNAISANCE WITH A CAMERA

-(Above) Express from Paddington approaches Twyford on the down fast line behind BR Britannia Class 7 Pacific No 70016 Ariel, one of the new BR 'Britannias' allocated to the WR.
-When British Railways was formed in 1948, the Railway Executive of the British Transport Commission (BTC) set about the design and construction of twelve new 'standard' steam classes, the first being the 'Britannia' Class 7MT Pacific locomotives (Nos 70000-70024) built at Crewe in 1951.
-The first batch of 15 were allocated to the Eastern Region (eight to Stratford and seven to Norwich) for use on the GE line's expresses, whereas No 70016 Aerial was among the second batch of ten locomotives allocated to the Western Region.
+(Above) The 12.55 SO Paddington - Swansea was photographed halfway between Ruscombe Sidings and Twyford signalboxes on the down main line behind BR Britannia Class 7 Pacific No 70016 Ariel, one of the new BR 'Britannias' allocated to the WR.
+When British Railways was formed in 1948, the Railway Executive of the British Transport Commission (BTC) set about the design and construction of twelve new 'standard' steam classes, the first being the 'Britannia' Class 7MT Pacific locomotives (Nos 70000-70054) built at Crewe from 1951.
+The first batch of 15 locos were allocated to the Eastern Region (eight to Stratford and seven to Norwich) for use on the GE line's expresses, whereas No 70016 Ariel was among the batch of ten locos Nos 70015-70024 destined for the Western Region.
+Click HERE to visit Page 91.
 However, the WR crews at Old Oak Common, Plymouth Laira and Newton Abbot Depots didn't take to them and the locos were finally concentrated on Cardiff Canton.
 The WR 'Britannias' were easily distinguished by their smoke deflector modification.
 This followed a serious accident involving WR 'Britannia' class No 70026 Polar Star whilst working a Treherbert-Paddington excursion on November 20th 1955.
 The driver failed to slow for a crossover at Milton near Didcot (after misreading the signals) and cancelled the AWS warning.
 As a consequence the loco and several carriages were derailed causing 11 fatalities and 157 injuries.
 During the inquiry, a contributory factor was that the driver's forward vision had been obscured by the smoke deflector handrails.
 This resulted in the handrails on the WR batch being replaced by 6 cut-outs (handholds) in each deflector sheet, the majority being brass-lined, which added to the overall look of the WR engines.
 They were also kept in beautiful condition by staff at Cardiff Canton MPD (see 'Western Region 2' Page 69).
-(Below) The following photos were taken by Richard during a visit to Tilehurst station just west of Reading, the first showing 'Castle' class No 5099 Compton Castle heading up 'Capitals United Express'.
+(Below) The following photos were taken by Richard during a visit to Tilehurst station just west of Reading, the first showing 'Castle' class No 5099 Compton Castle heading down 'Capitals United Express'.
 The titled train name was originally used between 1956 and 1963 by the Western Region for the service between Paddington and Cardiff-Swansea to highlight the importance of the rail link between the capitals of England and Wales.